amnweb/yasb/docs/widgets/(Widget)-Home.md

 - **system_menu**: Show system menu.
 Enabling this option will show system menu items like settings, task manager and About this PC.
 - **power_menu**: Show power menu.
 Enabling this option will show power menu items like shutdown, restart, sleep, lock and sign out.
 - **blur**: Blur background.
 Enabling this option will blur the background and add default OS radius and border to the widget.
+- **alignment**: Alignment of the menu.
+Possible values: `"left"`, `"center"`, `"right"`.
+- **menu_labels**: Custom label names for system and power items.
+Use this option to change the default labels for system and power menu items.
+- **container_padding**: Explicitly set padding inside widget container.
+Use this option to set padding inside the widget container.
+You can set padding for top, left, bottom and right sides of the widget container.

 ## Example Style
 ```css